 - Group-16 Elements

 Position in the periodic table, occurrence, electronic configuration, oxidation states, trends in physical and chemical properties.
 Oxygen: methods of preparation, properties and uses, classification of oxides.
 Ozone – methods of preparation.
 Sulphur -allotropic forms.
-Compounds of sulphur: preparation, properties and uses of sulphur dioxide, sulphuric acid (industrial process of manufacture).
+Compounds of sulphur: preparation, properties and uses of sulphur dioxide (industrial process of manufacture).

 - Electronic configuration, oxidation states, occurrence.
 Trends in physical properties; chemical properties with hydrogen, oxygen and halogens.